cheerans/Microservices-Architecture/README.md

 The components of this design are

 [Spring Eureka Server](MLEurekaServer/README.md)

 Please click the link above for details.
 This server manages our service registry and discovery.
 Our Microservices registers with Eureka servers.
 The consumer applciations and ZUUL proxy queries Eureka server for discovery.

 [Spring Boot Microservice](MLService/README.md)

 Please click the link above for details.
+This is the Microservice implementation project.
+For demonstartion sake, one Microservice here calls another microservice.
+However the call is made through service discovery.
+Hence it demonstrates load balancing concept clearly.
+If you run the application, the output traces port number and it will show you that the server is calling through load balancer.

 [Spring Zipkin Server](ZipkinServer/README.md)

   Please click the link above for details.
+Zipkin server logs all the service calsl and maintains traceid for one set of service calls, that are part of same call.
+This could come handy debugging performance or other issues.

 [Zuul Proxy](MSApiGateway/README.md)

   Please click the link above for details.
+The idea is to implement an API Gateway.
+Why Gateway, several Microservices can be tailored to one API gateway and load balancing can never go wrong when a service is consumed via a gateway, plus security can be implemented easily hiding microservices behind a DMZ zone.

 [Hystrix Circuit Breaker](MLService/README.md)

   Please click the link above for details.
+This area shows how we can avoid cascading failures and avoid certain circuit paths by resolving to return failure.

 This is a work in progress, but existing parts are stable